 Now, I’m not a lawyer, but it’s my understanding that “commercial purposes” means a direct monetary gain.
-For instance, if you use the picture in a banner ad (enticing people to click), that is a “commercial purpose”.
+For instance, if you use the picture in a banner ad (enticing people to click), it is “commercial use”.
 But if you use the picture in a blog post as a means of enhancing that post (and there’s no direct monetary gain from that post), then it’s not a “commercial purpose”.

 That said, there is a legal gray area between what is considered “commercial”.
-It can easily be argued that a blog post with affiliate links or AdSense ads is a “direct commercial purpose”.
-But again, this is a gray area with no legal precendent.
+It can be argued that a blog post with affiliate links or AdSense ads is indeed a “direct commercial purpose”.
+But again, this is a gray area with no legal precedent.
 If you want to play it safe, you should only search for images that allow “commercial” usage.

 - Please read through the CC’s legal definition of “non-commercial” and make your own informed decisions.

-Note: Even for images that are not for “direct commercial usage”, you can only leagally use images in your blog posts that are under some kind of Creative Commons license.
+Note: Even for images that are not for “direct commercial usage”, you can only legally use pictures in your blog posts that are under some kind of Creative Commons license.
 Most images found on Google Search are NOT under a Creative Commons license.

 Here is what you need to do:

-Go to Flickr and add the keyword for your image search.
+Go to Flickr and add the keyword to your image search.

-This will give you every image that you are allowed to use if you provide a backlink to the original picture.
+Doing so will give return every image that you are allowed to use if you provide a backlink to the original picture.

 This is how Creative Commons defines giving “appropriate credit”: